 This Code of Conduct and Rules of Engagement applies to all parties at TheFactory, including all members, investors, mentors, corporates, partners, guests at event and employees.
 It is written with the inspiration from Oslo Business Region, the well known Berlin Code of Conduct and from Startuplab, and TheFactory stands behind all the codes and rules from these parties.
 The following is therefore written, not instead of, but as a short summary;

-- Corporates should not engage in a process with a startup if they already have decided to build a competing solution, and vice versa.
+Corporates, mentors and investors should not engage in a process with a startup if there is any conflict of interest, and vice versa.
 We encourage startups to share as much information as they want to share, without the "feeling" of being pressured to share more than willingly.
 Startups must understand that established corporations are built on longer and often less streamlined structures, and will often have longer decision making processes.

 If, and when, details are being discussed between corporates and startups, we advise that NDA's are being used.